stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

-# Population genomics of modern and ancient *Trichuris trichiura*
+# Population genomics of ancimodern and ancient *Trichuris trichiura*

 ## Background